Transparent Self-Healing

 1

-Tests describe user intent in plain English, not selectors
+Tests describe browser intent instead of selectors

 2